jgaa/restc-cpp/README.md

 - Json serialization to and from native C++ objects
 - All IO operations are asynchronous trough boost::asio coroutines
 - Logging trough boost::log or trough your own log macros
+- Connection Pool for fast re-use of existing server connections.